let-def/cuite/doc/CAMLregion.md

 # Introduction

 Writing code bridging C library to OCaml code is a difficult task.
-While writing [Cuite], an OCaml library that interfaces the Qt tool-kit, we discovered a few idoims that, we believe, help to keep this plumbing simple to reason about.
+While writing [Cuite](https://github.com/let-def/cuite), an OCaml library that interfaces the Qt tool-kit, we discovered a few idioms that, we believe, help to keep this plumbing simple to reason about.

 Qt is a C++ framework that enables writing portable user interfaces.
 More generally, it offers many tools for solving many common software engineering problems.
 User interfaces are challenging to write because they involve complex life times and control flow: data is described as a dynamically changing graph of components, control can jump back-and-forth between user code and library code, different tasks can run concurrently...

 Interfacing with OCaml means replicating all these functionalities while abiding by OCaml & Qt rules about memory management.
 By revisiting a few assumptions of the OCaml GC interface, we ...

-The Cuite case is a bit peculiar: because of the wide surface of Qt API (tens of thousands of definitions), the binding is generated:
+The Cuite case is a bit peculiar.
+Because of the wide surface of Qt API (tens of thousands of definitions), the binding is generated:

 - a manually written runtime support library connects OCaml and Qt memory management infrastructures,
-- a compiler takes a high-level description of the API and generates OCaml and C++ code.
+- a compiler takes a high-level description of the API and generates OCaml and C++ code, linking against the runtime support library.

 For this reason when possible we preferred to generate uniform, if repetitive, code that suits the mechanical nature of a compiler.
 With minor adjustment, we believe this approach is suitable for human beings too -- the inherently tricky nature of binding code is better dealt with boring code rather than subtle one.